Arvindprksh/arvindprksh.github.io/_posts/SSD-Solid_State_Drives/2016-10-04-LightNVM_With_OpenChannelSSD_On_QEMU.md

 ---
 layout: post
-title: Block device and BIO(block I/O) Architecture
+title: LightNVM with OpenchannelSSD on QEMU-NVMe
-subtitle: Information of data structure associated with block dievice and layer
+subtitle: How can I install target and generic media manager of lightnvm on QEMU-NVMe?
 css:
 tags:
 date: